Use low-salt detergent products

 Limit Garbage Disposal Usage

-Composting (insert link to City composting page?) or disposing of food waste in the trash can reduce the salt released to the environment from food preparation and disposal.
+Composting (click here to view composting webpage) or disposing of food waste in the trash can reduce the salt released to the environment from food preparation and disposal.

 Reduce Salt in your Diet